 Low-contrast text severely affects visitors with low vision or cognitive impairments.
 Our vision declines with age and many people have some kind of vision impairment.
 Further, cognitive conditions that affect short-term memory (e.g. dyslexia) and our ability to focus our attention (e.g. ADHD) also make low contrast text very difficult to process.

 Mobile visitors get frustrated: When a user is on the move even high-contrast text can be difficult to read on a mobile device when the sun is shining, but with low contrast-text it becomes practically impossible.
 Here is a page from the Betfairpoker app which has a progress indicator that has such poor contrast it is difficult to tell whether it is working or if no progress has been made.

 Increasing cognitive strain:

 When we are unsure about how to interpret a web page this creates uncertainty and anxiety which slows down decision making.
-As inactive features are by convention greyed out or dimmed, low-contrast text and colour schemes can give users the wrong message about the availability of a feature.
+As inactive features are greyed out or dimmed.
+Low-contrast text and colour schemes can give users the wrong message about the availability of a feature.

 Don’t let low-contrast text & designs kill conversion:

 The evidence is pretty conclusive, low-contrast text environments may create a mysterious and dark atmosphere, but they also interfere with the brain’s natural processing strategies and influence our behaviour to the detriment of many website’s goals.
 If you have inherited a low-contrast site try A/B testing high-contrast designs to see if engagement and conversion improves.